KaranThink41/gchat_post_text_message/README.md

 # Google Chat MCP Server

-A Model Context Protocol (MCP) server implementation for interacting with Google Chat API via webhooks.
+A Model Context Protocol (MCP) server implementation for interacting with the Google Chat API via webhooks.
 This server provides a simple tool for posting text messages to Google Chat spaces.

 ## Features